-Here's a little discussed but logical fact of life regarding septic systems:
+Here's a logical fact of life regarding septic systems:

 All septic systems require maintenance to keep them working correctly and to ensure their long life.